 There can be no guarantee that Majid Al Futtaim Properties will find or be able to retain tenants for its shopping malls and other properties on terms and conditions that are satisfactory to it.
 In addition, Majid Al Futtaim Properties' tenants may be materially adversely affected by a range of factors which may affect their ability to perform their obligations under the relevant lease agreements and may therefore adversely affect the financial performance of the properties leased by Majid Al Futtaim Properties and the cash flows generated by them.
-For instance, rental deferrals and rebates provided by Majid Al Futtaim Properties due to COVID-19 resulted in direct reductions to Majid Al Futtaim Properties' revenue in 2021.
+For instance, rental deferrals and rebates provided by Majid Al Futtaim Properties due to COVID-19 resulted in direct reductions to Majid Al Futtaim Properties' revenue in 2021 (see further "Risk Factors - Risks Relating to the Group - All of the Group's businesses have been adversely affected by the COVID-19 pandemic" and Note 3 to the 2022 Majid Al Futtaim Properties Financial Statements in respect of Majid Al Futtaim Properties' assessment of the impact of the COVID-19 pandemic on its business).